busraatasoy/python-mini-projects/02-Number Controller/README.md

 # 📂 Number Controller

-This folder contains the code script used for the **Number Controller** project.
+📌This folder contains the code script used for the **Number Controller** project.

 # 🎯 **Project Purpose**
 The goal is to find out whether the number the user wants to check is odd or even.